havenstadrp/documentatie/docs/guide/jobs/management.md

 * Handles all the storage and society logic for jobs and gangs&#x20;

-{% hint style="danger" %}
+!!! danger
     Make sure to add your additional job societies to the `management_funds` table in the database!

 ## Preview